zachnewburgh/top-headlines-cli-gem/README.md

 Or install it yourself as:

-    $ gem install top_headlines
+    $ gem install top-headlines

 ## Usage

-In lib/top_headlines/source.rb, users will find a SOURCES hash.
-Users may add their own favorite news sources to the hash, so that the gem dynamically scrapes even more headlines.
+In lib/top-headlines/source.rb, users will find a SOURCES hash.
+Users may add their own favorite news sources to the hash, so that gethe gem dynamically scrapes even more headlines.

 If you'd like to view how I made the gem, here's a set of videos that captures almost all of it:
   1) https://drive.google.com/file/d/0B-xsMiWmDyyzcGk3MmlTc0xQOXM/view?usp=sharing